The64thGamer/cheeseepedia/content/wiki/april-2002-show.md

 ## Lives

-**During this time Lives would be on separate VHS tapes for MMBB based stores.**
+**Live Shows would be on separate VHS tapes for Existing Stage stores.**

 - Chuck E. March 2001
 - Havin' A Party 2001